meom-group/meom-data-catalog/content/regions/GULF.md

 title: GULF
 ---

+The region GULF spans the area 32°-44°N x 53.7°-66.3°W

+All the grids available are listed below :

+{% include list_grid_GULF.html %}

-All the extractions that span the region GULF (32°-44°N x 53.7°-66.3°W) are listed below :
+All the extractions are listed below :

 {% include list_extract_GULF.html %}